kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 98: June 7, 2020

+**Today's Progress**: I worked on the Libsys project.
+I worked on the signup, login and the authService.
+I think I overdue to working on the backend side of this project but I want to create all of the frontend first for now the backend is being abstracted.

+**Thoughts**: I started planning my next round already.
+I want to dabble into Flutter/Dart and Docker for a bit so they are gonna be my focus in the next round.
+I'm also considering bettering my Java for web dev skills.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/6488324df805eb3c310da0c6d3cbfaf133d4cd34)

+---

 ## Day 97: June 6, 2020

 **Today's Progress**: I worked on the Libsys project.
 I fixed the mat-select value setting and added form resetting when values are submitted.